Top 5 Perogies in Brampton

 Here are the top five places to get perogies in Brampton, all made in-house.

-Mr. Peppers Pizza is located in a small plaza on Queen and Mill in downtown Brampton.
+Mr. Peppers Pizza, also known as Downtown Pizza and Sub, is located in a small plaza on Queen and Mill in downtown Brampton.
 This small pizza joint serves cheddar or cheddar and jalapeno perogies.
 I chose the jalapeno version, and the filling was smooth with a nice kick of spice, the dumpling was doughy, and there were a few onions garnished on top.
 Grabbing some perogies from Mr. Peppers is a great option for a snack on the go, but you might want to order ahead, as they take almost 20 minutes to be made.
 Seven perogies were a reasonable $6.77 with tax.

 Maguire's at Queen and Hansen is attached to an industrial-looking building, and if you've never been, I would recommend it.
 They have a cozy patio and an interior that just screams PUB!
 Perogies are a staple on their pub grub menu, best served with a cold brew and a game.
 Maguire's perogies are stuffed with potatoes and loaded with cheese, onions, and bacon on top, served with a healthy side of sour cream.
 Their perogies were filling and cooked well, with a slight crunch.
 Maguire's perogies come to $10.16 with tax, a good price for a sit-down perogy-fest.